 Now It’s Your Turn

-There could be variations to the bug life cycle I’ve presented above.
+There could be variations to the defect/bug life cycle I’ve presented above.
 You might follow one of these variations.
 And that is okay!

 The key to remember, is that the bug life cycle helps everyone prioritise their time towards fixing the most pressing bugs at that moment in time, to move your project along.
 Design a process that works for your situation, team, project, methodology, technology, organisation.
 Customise where necessary but then, don’t go overboard.
 The life cycle exists to optimise your team’s effort – not add to it unnecessarily.
 Lean and mean is the way to go!